-Also mention if you have any drug allergies or other medical conditions.
-Women should tell their doctors if they are breastfeeding or if there is any chance they are pregnant.
+Also, mention if you have any drug allergies or other medical conditions.
+Women should tell their health care team if they are breastfeeding or may be pregnant.

-Before the test, you will remove jewelry and any other metal objects.
+Before the test, you will remove any metal objects, such as jewelry.
 You may also need to change into a hospital gown.

 During the bone scan

 First, a tracer will be injected into your body through a vein in your arm.
 The injection may sting a little bit.
 But you will not feel the tracer move through your body.
 It takes 1 to 4 hours for your bones to absorb the tracer.

 While you wait, you will drink several glasses of water.
 By urinating frequently, you will remove radioactive material that has not collected in your bones.
-During this time, the amount of radioactivity in your body is not dangerous to others.
+The amount of radioactivity in your body is safe for others to be nearby.
 It is less than the amount from a normal x-ray.

 Next, you will lie on your back on an exam table.
-The technologist will position a large scanning camera above your body.
+The technologist will place a large scanning camera above your body.
 You will need to remain still to prevent blurry pictures.

 During the scan, the camera moves slowly around your body.
 It takes pictures of the tracer in your bones.
-The technologist may ask you to change positions during the scan to get pictures from different angles.
+The technologist may ask you to change positions during the scan.
+This helps to get pictures from different angles.

 A whole-body scan takes about 1 hour to complete.
-Although the scan is not painful.
+The scan is not painful.
 You may feel discomfort from staying in the same position for a long time.

 After the bone scan